apolloS125/Class_Schedule-Test/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

-### fucking this project I am so lazy to update this project.
+### it just a test project I am so lazy to update this project.
 As soon I will come back to debug so if u can debug it with out me pl do it because I am so lazy